 If you want to get a firm grasp on what’s motivating your prospect, listen more than you talk.
 And don’t just listen — actively listen.

-Most people do not listen as actively as they think.
+Here are some of the best active listening skills: Most people do not listen as actively as they think.
 One study showed that, despite nearly all participants characterizing themselves as excellent listeners, only 25% managed to listen effectively.

 Sales reps need to be intentional and self-aware about how they’re internalizing the verbal and non-verbal cues a prospect shares.